 Skills needed to be a Quantitative UX Researcher:

-Though it varies company-to-company, the typical background for a quantitative UX researcher at a technology company includes:
+Though it varies, the typical background for a quantitative UX researcher at a technology company includes:

-- A PhD or advanced degree in a field of behavioral science, statistics, or computer science.
+- Domain expertise in a field of behavioral science.

 - Fluency in R/Python and SQL.